damianvigo/react-cards/README.md

-git # simple react cards with bootstrap
+# simple react cards with bootstrap